-Putative class actions are also pending against UBS and other banks in federal court in New York and other jurisdictions on behalf of putative classes of persons who had bought or sold physical precious metals and various precious metal products and derivatives.
-The complaints in these lawsuits assert claims under the antitrust laws and the CEA, and other claims.
-In 2016, the court in New York granted UBS's motions to dismiss the putative class actions relating to gold and silver.
-Plaintiffs in those cases sought to amend their complaints to add new allegations about UBS, which the court granted.
-The plaintiffs filed amended complaints in 2017, and motions to dismiss the amended complaints are pending.
-In March 2017, the court in New York granted UBS's motion to dismiss the platinum and palladium action.
-In May 2017, plaintiffs in the platinum and palladium action filed an amended complaint that did not allege claims against UBS.
+Putative class actions were also filed against UBS and other banks in federal court in New York and other jurisdictions on behalf of putative classes of persons who had bought or sold physical precious metals and various precious metal products and derivatives.
+The complaints in these lawsuits asserted claims under the antitrust laws and the Commodity Exchange Act ("CEA"), and other claims.
+In July 2018, the court in New York granted UBS's motions to dismiss amended complaints in the putative class actions relating to gold and silver.
+In 2017, the court granted UBS's motion to dismiss the platinum and palladium action.
+Plaintiffs in the platinum and palladium action subsequently filed an amended complaint that did not allege claims against UBS.

 LIBOR and other benchmark-related regulatory matters: Numerous government agencies, including the SEC, the CFTC, the DOJ, the FCA, the UK Serious Fraud Office ("SFO"), the Monetary Authority of Singapore ("MAS"), the Hong Kong Monetary Authority ("HKMA"), FINMA, various state attorneys general in the US and competition authorities in various jurisdictions, have conducted or are continuing to conduct investigations regarding potential improper attempts by UBS, among others, to manipulate LIBOR and other benchmark rates at certain times.
-In 2012, UBS reached settlements relating to benchmark interest rates with the FSA, the CFTC and the Criminal Division of the DOJ, and FINMA issued an order in its proceedings with respect to UBS relating to benchmark interest rates.
-In addition, UBS entered into settlements with the European Commission (EC) and with the Swiss

-Competition Commission ("WEKO") regarding its investigation of bid-ask spreads in connection with Swiss franc interest rate derivatives.
+In 2012, UBS reached settlements relating to benchmark interest rates with the UK Financial Services Authority ("FSA"), the CFTC and the Criminal Division of the DOJ, and FINMA issued an order in its proceedings with respect to UBS relating to benchmark interest rates.
+In addition, UBS entered into settlements with the European Commission (EC) and with the Swiss Competition Commission ("WEKO") regarding its investigation of bidask spreads in connection with Swiss franc interest rate derivatives.
 UBS has ongoing obligations to cooperate with the authorities with whom UBS has reached resolutions and to undertake certain remediation measures with respect to benchmark interest rate submissions.
 UBS has been granted conditional leniency or conditional immunity from authorities in certain jurisdictions, including the Antitrust Division of the DOJ and WEKO, in connection with potential antitrust or competition law violations related to certain rates.
 However, UBS has not reached a final settlement with WEKO as the Secretariat of WEKO has asserted that UBS does not qualify for full immunity.
 Investigations by certain governmental authorities remain ongoing notwithstanding these resolutions.